janfri/regtest/README.md

 The key idea behind regtest is to produce values that are invariant and check if this assumption is true at another (mostly later) state of code.
 But often there are temporary or specific values which changes or could change at each run of regtest.
-This could be for example an id for a created record or the version of a used external service or some time-relevant values.
+This could be for example an id of a created record or the version of a used external service or some time-relevant values.
 Sometimes it is useful, to know the actual value of one of these.